lanl/LaGriT/README.md

 - CMake is used to generate the build system.
 - C, C++, and compatible Fortran compilers.
 MacOS may need command line tools updated.
-- OPTIONAL Exodus libraries installed in TPLs, LaGriT can be built without Exodus.
+- OPTIONAL Exodus libraries installed in TPLs, requires bash and wget.

 #### Download LaGriT ####